 Findings: Cannabis’ Impact on the Side Effects of Chemotherapy

 Cannabis has shown to effectively reduce the nausea and vomiting that often occurs during and after chemotherapy treatments.
-Studies have found that one of the major cannabinoids found in cannabis, cannabidiol (CBD), is effective at treating the more difficult to control symptoms of nausea, as well as preventing anticipatory nausea in chemotherapy patients11,14.
-Other studies have found that tetrahydrocannabinol (THC), another major cannabinoid found in cannabis, is also effective at reducing conditioned rejection and chemotherapy-induced nausea10,12.
+Studies have found that cannabis is effective at treating the more difficult to control symptoms of nausea, as well as preventing anticipatory nausea in chemotherapy patients6.
+Other studies have found that tetrahydrocannabinol (THC), the major psychoactive cannabinoid found in cannabis, is effective at reducing conditioned rejection and chemotherapy-induced nausea5.

 Cannabis can also help prevent weight loss and a loss of appetite in chemotherapy patients.
-THC has shown to significantly stimulate appetite in patients that have cachexia related to cancer8,13.
-In addition, patients undergoing chemotherapy and treated with THC have a larger appetite and report that food “tastes better”2.
+THC has shown to significantly stimulate appetite in patients that have cachexia related to cancer4,7.
+In addition, patients undergoing chemotherapy and treated with THC have a larger appetite and report that food “tastes better”1.

 States That Have Approved Medical Marijuana for Chemotherapy’s Side Effects

 Currently, nearly all states that have legalized medical marijuana have specifically approved it for the treatment of cancer and therefore chemotherapy.
 These states include: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire (also allowed for “chemotherapy induced anorexia”), New Jersey, New Mexico, New York, North Dakota, Oregon, Rhode Island, Vermont, Washington, and West Virginia.

 Although the state of Maryland hasn’t approved medical marijuana to treat cancer, it has approved it for the treatment of nausea and chronic pain, two symptoms commonly associated with chemotherapy.